icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 ### Relocated ICGC 25K Data

 Although the interactive data portal was shut down, data from the project remains available.
-The final release data, as well as the PCAWG project data are now available to authorized users through an [SFTP server](#accessing-icgc-25k-release-data) hosted by ICGC ARGO.
+The final release data, as well as the PCAWG project data are now available to authorized users through a [SFTP server](#accessing-icgc-25k-release-data) hosted by ICGC ARGO.

 Files from other contributing projects are all hosted by ICGC's partner repositories.
 To access this data, you will need to identify which repository hosts the data you are looking for and then request the data through their service.
 A [mapping file is available](#mapping-icgc-legacy-data-to-external-repositories) to download below which maps ICGC 25K file IDs to their current hosted location.

 ## Accessing ICGC 25K Release Data

-An SFTP server is available to access ICGC Release Data and PCAWG data.
+A SFTP server is available to access ICGC Release Data and PCAWG data.

 The server hosts three data directories with the following data:

 - `/release_28` - This is the Data Portal data Release 28 (2019-11-26) of the International Cancer Genome Consortium (ICGC).
 - `/PCAWG` - Analysis results from the PCAWG study.
-- `/Supplemental` - Corrected clinical metadata and RNA-Seq raw read counts (2019-11-16) for projects LICA-FR and PRAD-UK.
+- `/Supplemental` - Corrected clinical metadata and RNA-Seq raw read counts (2019-10-16) for projects LICA-FR and PRAD-UK.

 The SFTP server is available to authorized, DACO-approved users only.
 If you previously had DACO access for ICGC 25K data you will continue to have permission to access the SFTP server.
 If you require DACO approval please see the documentation on [applying for DACO access](./daco/applying.md).